sensu/catalog/integrations/aws/aws-lambda-monitoring/README.md

 This integration produces the following events which should be processed by an alert or incident management [pipeline]:

-* ConcurrentExecutionsMaximum
+* Errors

   <!-- Description of the alert condition. -->

-  A warning is generated when `aws_lambda_concurrent_executions_maximum` is greater than a user-configurable minimum value (default: 0).
+  A warning is generated when `aws_lambda_errors` is greater than a user-configurable minimum value (default: 0).

 * Throttles